Colorado Nursing Programs and Degrees Guide

 NCLEX Pass Rate and Accreditation Information for Nursing Schools in Colorado

-The following table allows you to easily compare Colorado nursing schools on a variety of factors.
+The following table allows you to easily compare not-for-profit Colorado nursing schools on a variety of factors.
 Click on the arrows in the top row to sort the table.
 In addition to seeking a program that leads to licensure in your desired area of nursing, it’s advisable to consider accreditation as a factor in your decision.
 If you are considering education beyond the associate’s level, know that a degree from a school that holds accreditation from the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) is a common requirement for admission to master’s degree, ADN/LVN and RN to BSN, and specialized certificate programs.
 You should also check to ensure that the school you are considering is approved or accepted by the Colorado State Board of Nursing (https://www.colorado.gov/pacific/dora/Nursing_Education).

 |School||ADN or LVN Program||BSN Program||Graduate Nursing Program||ACEN/CCNE Accredited*||NCLEX-PN First Time Pass Rate**||Number Taking||NCLEX-RN First Time Pass Rate***||Number Taking||Net Price****|